No one becomes great overnight.

 Look out for our biggest and baddest opponent… complacency.

-The message here is short, clear and beyond important… no matter how good (or great) you are at what you do, refuse to settle and consider it good or great enough.
+The message here is short, clear and incredibly important: no matter how good (or great) you are at what you do, refuse to settle or consider it good or great enough.

 As soon as good enough becomes part of your vocabulary, you lose.